- What are the residence halls like?

 All of our residence halls offer extra-long twin mattresses and sheets purchased should be the extra-long twin size.
 You may purchase extra-long twin sheets from Residence Hall Linens, a company that has contracted with Wittenberg to help with student linen needs, or obtain extra-long sheets from any retail outlet.

-For quality control of safety standards, the only lofts permitted in the residence halls are those available through Open Space Concepts (www.openspaceconcepts.com).
-Lofts can be rented only for those living in Tower and Firestine Halls.
-Beds in all of the other halls, however, are designed to bunk.
+For quality control of safety standards, the only lofts permitted in the residence halls are those available through our campus-approved vendor www.bedloft.com.
+Lofts can be rented for all residence halls, and all of our beds are designed to bunk.

 Yes, in every residence hall you can use the computers around the clock to write a paper, research using the library's resources, e-mail a professor or friend, or browse the Internet.
 A network connects all the computers on campus in administration and academic buildings, and in every residence hall.
 All of our residence halls offer wireless internet.

 Students are not permitted to keep pets within the confines of University housing or on campus grounds.
-Fish are the only exception to the pet policy in suitable aquariums.
+Fish are the only exception to the pet policy in suitable aquariums (10 gallons max!).
 If you are trying to decide whether to set up an aquarium, please keep in mind that halls close over the Thanksgiving, Winter, and Spring breaks, and all electrical appliances are to be unplugged.
 Aquariums must also be drained for each break and fish taken home.

 We do not have storage space available during the school year nor are we able to offer storage over the summer.
-The Residence Life Office keeps a list of nearby storage unit facilities, available upon request.
+There are many nearby storage unit facilities available in the Springfield area.

 Wittenberg Police officers patrol the campus 24 hours a day and are available in case of emergency.
 Security telephones are located about campus, and the Escort Service operates every night.